vijaypurohit322/Data-Visualization/README.md

 ## Data Visualization

 Hello All,
-In this repository different types of visualization will be performed on data using R and Python.
+In this repository, different types of visualization will be performed on data using R and Python.

 ## Using R